 Once your Will has been signed by you and your two witnesses, make one or two copies – you shouldn’t need any more than that.
 It’s handy to store one copy (but not the original) with your personal documents for reference as you wish.

-Your original Will should be kept with your Executor, unless you are opening a safe deposit box/envelope at the bank that gives them access.
-In that case, it’s a good idea to give your Executor a copy (in addition to access to the deposit box).
+It’s a good idea to give your Executor a copy (in addition to access to the deposit box).
 That way, they can refer to your funeral wishes if instructions are made for this in your Will, as funeral arrangements generally need to be made immediately after your death.
 If your Executor cannot find your Will (or even a copy of it) before the funeral, they may not be able to carry out your wishes as you intended, which may be distressing for your family and friends.
 It can make your Executor’s task much easier if you keep a Funeral Instructions document loosely with your Will, if it’s not covered in detail in the Will itself.
 Just DO NOT staple or attach the additional pages to your Will in any way.

 If your Executor’s residence burns down with your original Will destroyed in the fire, writing a new Will is usually the easiest way to replace it.